-People often overextend and try and do it all – whether it’s for a special event or just in day-to-day life.
+People often overextend and try to do it all.
 Sometimes you might feel pressure to do more or do it “better.”

 - Try to minimize and focus on what matters.
 Your worth or significance doesn’t come from how much you do.

 - Particularly during the pandemic, you might need to adjust your expectations and be kinder to yourself.